anrbn/GCP-Attack-Defense/README.md

   <em>Image 6</em>
 </p>

-Even though a warning pops up that *Permission cloudfunctions.operations.get denied on resource* the Cloud Function will be successfully created.
+Even though a warning pops up that "*Permission cloudfunctions.operations.get denied on resource*" the Cloud Function will be successfully created.
 The warning is likely due to some internal operations being performed by the Cloud Function service during the creation process.

 The Cloud Function however will be created with just the following permissions:
 * `iam.serviceAccounts.actAs`